hashirjamal/hashirjamal/README.md

 #  Hi, I'm Hashir

 ##  About Me
-I'm a passionate Software Engineer with interests in AI, web development, and open-source.
+I'm a passionate Software Engineer with interests in AI, Web Applications, and Open-Source systems.

 -  I’m currently working on multiple projects across AI and Blockchain
 -  I’m well versed with : Node Js, GenAI, React, NEXT JS and PYTHON